-- 5. To pass the following resolution as ordinary resolution as per the recommendation of the Board of Directors: - "1.
-RESOLVED THAT in accordance with the provision of Article 63 of Articles of Association of the Company and all other applicable provisions, if any and subject to such consent and permission as may be required, approval of the Members of the company be and is hereby accorded for the appointment of Engr.
+- 4. To consider and, if thought fit, to pass the following resolution as Ordinary Resolution as per the recommendation of the Board of Directors: - "1.
+RESOLVED THAT in accordance with the provision of Article 63 of Articles of Association of the Company and all other applicable provisions, if any, approval of the Members of the company be and is hereby accorded for the appointment of Engr.
 A.M.
-Khurshedul Alam, as the Managing Director of the company, for a period of 3 (three) years with effect from 07th May 2023 or the following date of retirement from NWPGCL.
-Provided that he will join on or before 07.05.2023 otherwise the appointment will be null and void; - RESOLVED FURTHER THAT he will get pay and benefits as per the Pay Structure and Service Rules of the Company and his service will continue as per the Employees Service Rules-2022 of BCPCL."
+Khurshedul Alam, as the Managing Director of the company, for a period of 3 (three) years with effect from 07 May 2023 or the following date of retirement from NWPGCL; - 2.
+FURTHER RESOLVED THAT Engr.
+A.M.
+Khurshedul Alam will join as the full-time Managing Director of BCPCL on or before 07 May 2023 otherwise the appointment will be null and void; - 3.
+FURTHER RESOLVED THAT he will get pay and benefits as per the Pay Structure and Service Rules of the Company and his service will continue as per the Employees Service Rules-2022 of BCPCL."